elastest/elastest-data-manager/README.md

 - API for exporting and importing data

 ## Start this component using docker-compose
-Note: your terminal need to be in the folder where the docker-compose.yml is located.
+Note: your terminal need to be in the main project folder where the docker-compose.yml is located.

 You can start this image using docker-compose.
 It will start the following: